-17. Employee retirement benefits and severance payment allowance
+17 Employee retirement benefits and severance payment allowance

-(a) With effect from January 1, 1988, BEL, a wholly-owned foreign subsidiary of the Company in Hong Kong, implemented a defined contribution plan (the "Plan") with a major international insurance company to provide life insurance and retirement benefits for its employees.
+(b) With effect from January 1, 1988, BEL, a wholly-owned foreign subsidiary of the Company in Hong Kong, implemented a defined contribution plan (the "Plan") with a major international insurance company to provide life insurance and retirement benefits for its employees.
 All permanent full time employees who joined BEL before December 2000, excluding factory workers, are eligible to join the provident fund plan.
-Each eligible employee that chooses to participate in the Plan is required to contribute 5% of their monthly salary, while BEL is required to contribute from 5% to 10% based on the eligible employee's salary, depending on the number of years of the eligible employee's service.
+Each eligible employee that chooses to participate in the Plan is required to contribute 5% of their monthly salary, while BEL is required to contribute from 5% to 10% depending on the eligible employee's salary and number of years in service.

 The Mandatory Provident Fund (the "MPF") was introduced by the Hong Kong Government, and commenced in December 2000.
 BEL joined the MPF by implementing a plan with a major international insurance company.
-All permanent Hong Kong full time employees who joined BEL in or after December 2000, excluding factory workers, must join the MPF, except for those who joined the Plan before December 2000.
-The eligible employee's and employer's contributions to the MPF are both at 5% of the eligible employee's monthly salary and are subject to a maximum contribution of HK\$1,000 (US\$128) monthly.
+All permanent Hong Kong full time employees who joined BEL on or after December 2000, excluding factory workers, must join the MPF, except for those who joined the Plan before December 2000.
+Both the employee's and employer's contributions to the MPF are 5% of the eligible employee's monthly salary and are subject to a maximum contribution of HK\$1,000 (US\$128) per month.